 “Look, I’ve two weeks off coming up, and I’ll be able to spend them entirely with you.”

-In order to spend as much time as possible with his daughter, Cornelius Fudge had arranged to take the last two weeks of the school holidays off, and he hoped that this would satisfy her and allow him to spend as much time in the company of Romilda, who was possibly his favourite child, although he would never have admitted it.
+In order to spend as much time as possible with his daughter, he'd arranged to take the last two weeks of the school holidays off, which he hoped would satisfy her and allow him to spend as much time in her company.
+She was possibly his favourite child, although he would never have admitted it.

-It might have satisfied her, if it wasn’t for that fact that during those two weeks a major crises erupted at the Ministry and Cornelius Fudge was obliged to go into work on three or four of his “days off.”
+It might have satisfied her, if a major crisis hadn't taken place in those two weeks, obliging him to go into work on three or four of his “days off.”

 “You promised we’d spend this entire two weeks as a family,” she yelled at him.
 “You never keep promises anymore.
 I’m fed up with you.”